Scrutables | Vortices and Angels |

-Derek Bailey's death at the start of 2006 touched many people.
+Derek Bailey's death on X-mas day 2005 touched many people.

-:: Peter Stubley's efi site contains much vital Bailey information, including Richard Shapiro's
+:: Peter Stubley's efi site contains much vital Bailey information.

-:: A 1987 interview with Derek, by Henry Kaiser, can be listened to online.
+:: A 1987 audio interview with Derek, recorded by Henry Kaiser.

 © peter stubley

-Various other playing situations materialised in the 90s, ranging from Saturday afternoons at the Oasis Wine Bar in Hackney, to a quartet with Robyn Schulkowsky in France, and a trio with Joelle Leandre at
+Other situations ranged from Saturday afternoons at the Oasis Wine Bar in Hackney, to a quartet with Robyn Schulkowsky in France, and a trio with Joelle Leandre at

-A comparatively long lived grouping was with tuba player Oren Marshall - which released
+A comparatively long lived grouping was with tuba player Oren Marshall - releasing

-Bailey and Butcher's duet from a concert at London's Vortex in 2000 was released on
+Their duet (Guardian review) at London's Vortex in 2000 is on

 Vortices and Angels.

-In the same year they were joined by Gino Robair for the studio session Scrutables, which has now been released for the first time, on Weight of Wax.
+In the same year they were joined by Gino Robair for a studio session, Scrutables, released on Weight of Wax.

 Derek Bailey / John Butcher / Gino Robair